University of Technology Sydney

 Minimum requirements

-In order to pass the subject, a student must achieve an overall mark of 50% or more.
+To achieve a pass grade for the subject, students must submit their attempt of all assessment tasks by the due date and achieve an overall mark of 50% or more.

 References